DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 RMSF is a moderate to severe infection, featuring a widespread maculopapular rash that becomes petechial and purpuric with areas of necrosis.
 Abdominal pain, myalgia, and necrosis are also seen.
 The complications of RMSF include multisystem involvement, encephalitis, renal failure, amputation secondary to necrosis, hearing loss, and nerve damage.
 There is a significant mortality risk (up to 30%).

 African tick typhus is caused by Rickettsia africae and distributed throughout Sub-Saharan Africa and the West Indies.
 Cattle are the main hosts for ticks (Amblyomma spp.) carrying the infection.
-African tick typhus most commonly occurs between November-April.
+African tick typhus most commonly occurs in the November–April period.

 African tick typhus is typically asymptomatic or mild in severity with a maculopapular or vesicular rash.
 Unusually, its eschars are often multiple and there may be clusters of people affected at the same time.